Physical observers, $T$-vacuum and Unruh like effect in the radiation dominated early universe: Cosmological observers and a new spacetime foliation

-Next, let us consider a trajectory in region-I given by \ber T=G(R) = \frac{1}{\alpha_0}(R+\beta_0)^{1/2}, \eer where $\alpha_0$ is a dimensionless constant and $\beta_0$ is a dimensionful constant.
+where $\alpha_0$ is a dimensionless constant and $\beta_0$ is a dimensionful constant.
 This trajectory represents an observer with constant radial acceleration $\frac{d^2R}{dT^2} = 2\alpha_0^2$.
 Using \eqref{xi-1} it is straightforward to see that this observer will encounter at most two event horizons at $R=\frac{1}{2\alpha_0^2} \pm \sqrt{\frac{1}{4\alpha_0^4} + \frac{\beta_0}{\alpha_0^2}}$ {\footnote{There will be only one horizon with `+' sign before the square-root if $\beta_0$ is positive, whereas, for the contrary with negative $\beta_0$ there will be two horizons both for $R>0$.}}.
 The appearance of horizon for an accelerated motion is reminiscent of the case for accelerated observers (Rindler observers) in the Minkowski spacetime who finds event (Rindler) horizon in the Minkowski spacetime and are confined to one-fourth of the full spacetime.
 The crucial difference of that with the present situation being, while the accelerated observer in Minkowski spacetime can be easily imagined and attributed to a class of physical observers, here the observers with a trajectory \eqref{conac} has a little physical motivation -- it is not clear if they are of physical interest to us in the understanding cosmology.

-This situation, however, will change dramatically in the next sub-section where we will attribute a trajectory to a class of physical observers in cosmology (observers with proper time registered as the conformal time $\eta=\int\frac{dt}{a(t)}$).
+This situation, however, will change dramatically in the next sub-section where we will attribute a trajectory to a class of physical observers in cosmology (observers with proper time registered as the conformal time $\eta=\int{dt}{a(t)}$).